danielTiringer/Dev-Containers/Rails/README.md

 Use the *Simple* Dockerfile for regular Rails applications.
 If Webpack is utilized, change the Dockerfile used in `docker-compose.yml` to the *With-Yarn* one by updating the context.
+Remove the services that aren't needed for the current project.

 ### Designate Ruby and Rails version